Seattle School Board selects first Native American superintendent in city history

 Still, Juneau’s “working knowledge of tribal government, budgets, politics and bridging cultural divides” made her a good candidate for superintendent, Sarah Sense Wilson, president of the Urban Native Education Alliance, said.

+“It’s up to all of us to teach her what she doesn’t know, and then hold her accountable,” Burr said.

+“My hope is she’s ready to learn and to take our policies very seriously,” she added.
+“But, mostly, I hope she listens to our students.”

-The short timeline of the search has drawn criticism from some who don’t believe the Board allowed enough time for community input.
+The short timeline of the search drew criticism from some who don’t believe the Board allowed enough time for community input.
 During the public-comments portion of the meeting, student Alli Shinn voiced disappointment with the board for not seeking the voices of students.

 “It looks to me you’re doing a lot of community work, but as students, we don’t see that,” Shinn said.
 In order to speak during the meeting, Shinn explained, she had to call ahead of time to secure a spot and find a ride right after school.